The-alpha-male/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute adds execute permissions to the owner of the file

 6-multiple_permissions adds execue permission to the owner and the group owner and reads permission to other users

+7-everybody adds execution permission to the owner, group owner and other users